10 Malaccan Food You Must Try on Your Visit to Malaysia's Historic Center

 BEST PLACES TO EAT CENDOL IN MELAKA

-The pristine stretch of sandy shores on Klebang Beach may be popular due to its fine white sand, swaying coconut palms, and breathtaking views of the Malacca Strait.
+Klebang Beach may be popular due to its fine white sand, swaying coconut trees, and breathtaking views of the Malacca Strait.
 However, it’s the indulgent coconut milkshakes that truly steals the show.

-Served in restaurants and makeshift stalls along the beachfront, this delectable concoction blends freshly extracted coconut water, creamy coconut milk, shaved ice, and topped with a scoop of coconut ice cream, resulting in a creamy and refreshing beverage that provides instant relief from the tropical heat.
+Served in restaurants and makeshift stalls along the beachfront, this delightful drink blends freshly extracted coconut water, creamy coconut milk, shaved ice, and topped with a scoop of coconut ice cream.

 Klebang Original Coconut Shake (Lot 130, Solok Kampung Bahagia).
 Opening hours: 10:00 am – 6:30 pm.